 These foliations equipped with a transverse measure induced by a holomorphic quadratic differential are examples of a \textit{measured foliation} on a smooth surface, that is defined purely as a topological object as follows:

 \begin{defn}[Measured foliations] A \textit{measured foliation} on a (possibly punctured) smooth surface $S$ is a $1$-dimensional foliation that is smooth except finitely many prong-singularities (see Definition \ref{pp}), equipped with a transverse measure.
 We shall define two such measured foliations to be \textit{equivalent} if they differ by an isotopy and Whitehead-moves.
-If the surface has punctures, then the isotopy is relative to the punctures, in the following sense: consider a real oriented blow-up of each puncture to a boundary circle to obtain a surface-with-boundary; the isotopy is then required to fix the boundaries pointwise. \end{defn}
+If the surface has punctures, then the isotopy is relative to the punctures, in the sense that a choice of framing of the tangent space at the pole (given by a tangent direction $v$ and an orthogonal vector $\sqrt{-1}\cdot v$) is kept fixed by the isotopy.
+Equivalently, if we consider a real oriented blow-up of each puncture to a boundary circle to obtain a surface-with-boundary, then the isotopy is required to fix each boundary component pointwise. \end{defn}

 \textit{Remarks.} 1.
 For a \textit{closed} surface, it can be shown that two measured foliations are equivalent if and only if the respective transverse measures of homotopy classes of all simple closed curves are equal.
 See \cite{FLP} for a comprehensive account of this. \\ 2.
-As mentioned in the Introduction, for a compact Riemann surface $X$, \cite{HubbMas} showed that any such equivalence class of a measured foliation (on the underlying smooth surface) is in fact the vertical (or horizontal) foliation of a unique holomorphic quadratic differential. \\
+As mentioned in the Introduction, for a closed Riemann surface $X$, \cite{HubbMas} showed that any such equivalence class of a measured foliation (on the underlying smooth surface) is in fact the horizontal (or vertical) foliation of a unique holomorphic quadratic differential. \\

-We can then define the following spaces of foliations on $\C$ and $\C^\ast$ (already introduced in the Introduction):